Takeaways

 Keypad readers

-Keypad readers rely on PIN codes as credentials.
+Keypad access control readers rely on PIN codes as credentials.
 In fact, a keypad is installed at a door and requires users to enter a code to unlock said door.
 As a result, if the PIN entered is programmed into the keypad, the door will unlock.
 But if not, it’ll remain locked.

 Of course, each user will have a unique PIN code that they can use to unlock the door.
 So, PIN codes can be easily added or removed from the entry system.